College of Osteopathic Medicine

 video Feature

-Lisa Chun, DO, MS.MEd.L, FNAOME, CPE, OHPF, is the Associate Dean of Osteopathic Clinical Education and Simulation, and Professor of Osteopathic Principles and Practices at CHSU-COM.
-In addition to teaching Osteopathic Manipulative Medicine (OMM), she oversees the four clinical departments at CHSU-COM.
-She specializes in OMM, a hands-on treatment DOs use to diagnose illness and injury and encourage the body’s natural tendency toward self-healing.
+Lisa Chun, DO, MS.MEd.L, FNAOME, CPE, OHPF, is the Associate Dean of Osteopathic Clinical Education and Simulation, and Professor of Osteopathic Principles and Practice at CHSU-COM.
+She specializes in practicing and teaching Osteopathic Manipulative Medicine (OMM), a hands-on treatment DOs use to diagnose illness and injury and encourage the body’s natural tendency toward self-healing.
 Learn more about Dr. Chun’s work and why she believes OMM is such a valuable diagnostic tool.

 Faculty Feature – Dr. Jonathan Terry